 With the market goodwill they’ve generated over the years and a loyal customer base, the future for Shopify looks brighter than ever.

-Literally everyone can use Shopify.
-You don’t need any technical know-how to create your ecommerce business because of its user-friendly dashboard.
+Pretty much everyone can use Shopify.
+You don’t need any technical knowledge to create your ecommerce business because of its user-friendly dashboard.

 Shopify is most suitable for small and medium-sized businesses.
 Large enterprise-level ecommerce brands are better off using a more advanced platform like BigCommerce or Magento.

 So what exactly can you sell on Shopify?
 Anything you want, actually.